 What type of pollutants can be treated by using Cleanmaxx® STP?

 A major portion of all man-made and natural contaminants present in municipal wastewater can be effectively degraded by Cleanmaxx® STP.

 What is the dosage of Cleanmaxx® STP?

-Dosage of Cleanmaxx® STP is highly dependent on parameters like hydraulic and organic load, plant design, etc. Generally, the dosage varies from 0.1 ppm to 5 ppm depending upon the conditions in the Sewage treatment plants.
+Dosage of Cleanmaxx® STP is highly dependent on parameters like hydraulic and organic load, plant design, etc. Generally, the dosage of microbes in sewage treatment varies from 0.1 ppm to 5 ppm depending upon the conditions in the sewage treatment plants.